Araneta Coliseum: Volleyball

 Turkey vs. Japan during the 2025 FIVB Men's Volleyball World Championship.

 Araneta Coliseum regularly hosts the UAAP Volleyball championships.
 It is one of the four primary venue for the Premier Volleyball League along with Filoil EcoOil Centre, PhilSports Arena, and Mall of Asia Arena.

 Quezon City was one of the host cities for the 2022 FIVB Volleyball Women's Nations League preliminary round, with the arena hosting the pool 4 matches of the tournament from June 14 to 19, and the 2022 FIVB Volleyball Men's Nations League preliminary round pool 3 matches from June 21 to 26.

 Entertainment events

 The coliseum also hosts other type of events including concerts, graduation ceremonies, seminars, ice shows, circuses, and beauty pageants.

-From 1990 until 2016, the coliseum hosted Disney on Ice productions during the holiday season; since 2016, the Mall of Asia Arena in Pasay began hosting these productions.
+From 1990 until 2016, the coliseum hosted Disney on Ice productions during the holiday season; since 2016, SM Arena Mall of Asia in Pasay began hosting these productions.

 During its early years in the 1960s, international acts who have performed at the coliseum included Holiday on Ice, Harlem Globetrotters, Nat King Cole, Johnny Mathis, Neil Sedaka, Jo Ann Campbell, Ricky Nelson, Paul Anka, The Ventures, The Everly Brothers, The Dave Clark Five, and The Zombies.